Our Guide to Fire Stopping

 Providing a firestop solution for expanding pipework

 The fixing points and slide guides provided by ourselves were able to accommodate the large pipework and allow for movement.
-The fire stopping product used was the Pacifyre® MKII Fire Sleeve, as it successfully allows the pipes to expand and contract whilst maintaining the fire seal.
+The fire-stopping product used was the Walraven Pacifyre® MKII Fire Sleeve, as it successfully allows the pipes to expand and contract whilst maintaining the fire seal.